oroinc/documentation/management_console/system/configuration/commerce/catalog/global_related_products.rst

 .. _sys--commerce--catalog--relate-products--main:
+.. _sys--commerce--catalog--upsell-products:

+.. _sys--commerce--catalog--relate-products:

 Related Products
 ================

+.. hint:: Read more on this topic in :ref:`Products <doc--products>`.

 Related products listed for the product may include accessories, services, and other items that are likely to be purchased in the same order.
 They facilitate navigation through the product catalog in the management console and help a buyer find the other products they may be interested in buying.